Transform the materials used by SLPs to reflect the caseloads that they serve with Turn the Page SLPs

 Books serve as a way for children to develop self-identity and understand their role in the world.
 Books are also frequently used in Speech/Language Therapy to support children with Communication Disorders.
 Unfortunately, the books available to most Speech Language Pathologists do not feature Black, Asian, Hispanic, and Indigenous children because the books published over the last 20 years are not very diverse.

 Sierrah has worked to develop Turn the Page SLPs, a program that will allow SLPs in Delaware to request new books featuring diverse protagonists from a curated list of books (https://www.jotform.com/form/201605808120141).
 She has a vision that includes professional development and book swaps to maximize the use of these resources.
 Unfortunately, high quality children’s books are expensive, ranging from $15-$30 each, meaning that it’s expensive to get books in the hands of SLPs.
 If funded, Turn the Page SLPs has the potential to transform the materials used by SLPs to reflect the caseloads that they serve.
-UD Henfunder picked up Turn the Page SLPs as a project that is being crowdfunded as part of #GivingTuesday.
-We hope to raise enough to allow ~50 SLPs to select ~5 books ($50-$100 worth of books each).
-Books will be purchased from a local (Delaware based) Black-owned bookstore, keeping the dollars local to our state.
+UD Henfunder recently picked up Turn the Page SLPs as a project that was crowdfunded as part of #GivingTuesday.
+Books were to be purchased from a local (Delaware based) Black-owned bookstore, keeping the dollars local to our state.